The Guide

 Third-party "exit companies" charge $3,000–$15,000 upfront with promises of getting you out.
 The FTC and state attorneys general have shut down major operators repeatedly.
 Many do nothing for 12–36 months, then disappear.
 Some create shell LLCs and transfer your deed in, leaving you legally liable when the shell collapses.

 Try brand-direct deed-back programs first.
-Wyndham Ovation, Marriott's exit pathway, Bluegreen Hassle-Free Exit, and similar programs cost nothing and have real success rates if your account is current and your loan is paid off.
+Wyndham Ovation, Bluegreen Hassle-Free Exit, Diamond Transitions, and similar programs cost nothing and have real success rates if your account is current and your loan is paid off.
+Marriott owners do not have a brand buyback and exit through resale/ROFR instead.
 Even if you don't qualify, a licensed real estate attorney charges far less than an exit company and works for your interests, not against them.

 The decision tree, one more time